DevSecNinja/MailGenNinja/README.md

 # 💌 MailGenNinja

 MailGenNinja is a sleek and user-friendly web app designed to effortlessly generate unique email addresses for each website registration, enhancing your online security and organization.
 Embodying the precision and agility of a ninja, this app simplifies email management and seamlessly integrates with Office 365 distribution groups for a streamlined experience.
-Unleash your inner DevSecNinja with the power of MailGenNinja!

 This app is deployed using GitHub Actions and Terraform on Azure Static Web Apps.